 The PAW Report is the largest annual survey of pet wellbeing in the UK and is demographically representative of dog, cat and rabbit owners.

-The first Report was launched in 2011; this provides us with 14 years of trend data allowing reporting on how owners are meeting the 5 Welfare Needs of their pets, insights from the veterinary profession, and estimates of the UK pet dog, cat and rabbit populations.
+The first Report was launched in 2011, giving us 15 years of trend data.
+This allows us to report on how owners are meeting the 5 Welfare Needs of their pets, share insights from the veterinary profession, and estimate the UK pet dog, cat, and rabbit populations.

 Data sources used in the PAW Report: